48 Gates Center research and clinician members have participated as GSIP mentors.

-Below is a list of past and current mentors and a brief description of their research and projects.
-Click on their link to get more information.
-Accepted GSIP students will have the opportunity to indicate mentor preferences from a list of available mentors.
+Below is a list of past and current mentors and a brief description of their research.
+Click their link to learn more.

 Research in my laboratory is directed towards an understanding of the molecular and genetic mechanisms involved in the development of the neural crest.
 Neural crest cells are born at the neural plate border and have the extraordinary ability to retain stem cell-like characteristics.
 Once specified, they migrate through the embryo and give rise to a diverse array of derivatives, including peripheral neurons and glia, pigment cells and craniofacial cartilage, which form most of the vertebrate face.
 Thus, the neural crest is an attractive model system to study the gene regulatory networks involved in cell fate determination